 “In two weeks’ time.
 I will make sure I send money to you monthly through one of my friends for your upkeep.”

 Ajoke shook her head as she thought about her children.
-How was she going to cope in the next two years?
+How am I going to cope in the next two years?

 Two weeks later, Adejoro travelled out of the country leaving Ajoke in the care of his mother.
 Even though Ajoke was yet to fall in love with her husband after over two years of marriage, she had grown fond of him and thought maybe she would eventually forget about Kokumo.

 Even though Adejoro was on a scholarship, the company paid him a monthly stipend to keep body and soul together.
 He therefore kept his promise by sending Ajoke a portion of his monthly stipend through his friend, Akanbi.
-He also wrote letters to her to keep her informed of the on-goings with his education, while Ajoke replied with pictures of his children.
+He also wrote letters to her to keep her informed of the progress of his education and life as a married bachelor, while Ajoke replied with pictures of his children.

 Twenty-four months came quickly and Ajoke looked forward to her husband coming back home.
 She wrote him a letter in the twenty-third month to let him know that she and the kids were eager to have him back and expected a response from him.
 Four weeks passed by and she did not receive a response from her husband.
-She kept on going to the post office every day to check her box wondering why she was yet to get a response.
+She kept on going to the post office every day to check her box wondering why she was yet to receive a letter.
 By the twenty-fifth month, she became worried when she did not hear from her husband.
-She wondered what could have gone wrong and decided to go to his friend’s house.
+She wondered what could have gone wrong and decided to go to his friend’s house on the other side of town.

-Akanbi was about stepping out when Ajoke arrived there with her kids in tow.
-She strapped her daughter on her back while she held her son’s hand.
-Akanbi welcomed her in and told her to make herself comfortable.
+Akanbi was about stepping out of his house when Ajoke arrived there with her kids in tow.
+She decided to visit early before the morning sun was out.
+Her daughter was strapped to her back while she held her son’s hand.
+Akanbi was surprised to see her; it was Ajoke’s first time in his house.
+Her monthly upkeep from her husband had always been delivered to her at her house and he wondered what had brought her to his house this early.
+He welcomed her in and told her to make herself comfortable.
 Ajoke unstrapped her daughter and put her on the floor so she could play with her elder brother.
 She sat in the cane chair in Akanbi’s house favouring it for the couch in the living room.
 Akanbi brought some biscuits for the kids and a cup of cold water for Ajoke.
 He then asked her if he could be of any help.

 Ajoke told him she was wondering why she had not heard from her husband.
 He was meant to return to the country after two years and it was a full month after the agreed time.
-She asked him if there had been any change in the terms of his scholarship and why Adejoro had not responded to her letter.
-Akanbi stood up from the couch he was seated on and walked towards Ajoke.
+She asked him if there had been any change in the terms of his scholarship and if he had an idea why Adejoro had not responded to her letter.
+Akanbi smiled as he stood up from the couch he was seated on and walked towards Ajoke.
 He sighed deeply as he took her hand and kissed it.
 Ajoke stood up abruptly, yanking her hand from him.
+She was shocked at Akanbi’s attitude and she wondered what had come over him.

 “What do you think you are doing?”
-She asked him.
+She asked.

 Akanbi stepped towards her as Ajoke backed away.
 “You know Ajoke, you are still very beautiful even after all these years of not having a man to warm your bed.”
 He said smiling.